rappie/echidna-curve-reentrancy-hack/README.md

 # Curve Hack - Fuzzing Reproduction

 ## Description
 This repository contains a reproduction of one of the Curve reentrancy hacks caused by a compiler issue in Vyper.
 Assets stolen from the Curve pools exceeded $41 million.
-For more details, refer to the [Vyper compiler saga](https://medium.com/rektify-ai/the-vyper-compiler-saga-unraveling-the-reentrancy-bug-that-shook-defi-86ade6c54265) on Rekt.
+For more details, refer to [this](https://rekt.news/curve-vyper-rekt/) article on Rekt.

 ## Methodology
 To reproduce the bug, we utilize Echidna's on-chain fuzzing.